-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Perry is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Perry isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Perry are a mix of both white- and blue-collar jobs.
 Overall, Perry is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Perry who work in office and administrative support (15.47%), healthcare suport services (15.47%), and sales jobs (9.38%).

 Also of interest is that Perry has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Perry is nearly on par with the US average for all cities of 21.84%: 17.98% of adults 25 and older in Perry have a bachelor's degree or advanced degree.
+The percentage of adults in Perry who are college-educated is close to the national average for all communities of 21.84%: 17.98% of the adults in Perry have a bachelor's degree or advanced degree.

 The per capita income in Perry in 2022 was $36,090, which is upper middle income relative to Kansas and the nation.
 This equates to an annual income of $144,360 for a family of four.
 However, Perry contains both very wealthy and poor people as well.